Table setting: Formal dinner

 The most formal dinner is served from the kitchen.
-When the meal is served, in addition to the central plate (a service plate or dinner plate at supper; at luncheon, a service plate or luncheon plate) at each place there are a bread roll (generally on a bread plate, sometimes in the napkin), napkin, and flatware (knives and spoons to the right of the central plate, and forks to the left).
-Coffee is served in Butler Service style in demitasses, and a spoon placed on the saucer to the right of each handle.
+When the meal is served, in addition to the central plate (a service plate or dinner plate at supper; at luncheon, a service plate or luncheon plate) at each place there is a bread roll (generally on a bread plate, sometimes in the napkin), napkin, and flatware (knives and spoons to the right of the central plate, and forks to the left).
+Coffee is served in Butler Service style in demitasses, and a spoon is placed on the saucer to the right of each handle.
 Serving dishes and utensils are not placed on the table for a formal dinner.
 The only exception in the West to these general rules is the protocol followed at the Spanish royal court, which was also adopted by the Austrian court, in which all cutlery was placed to the right of the central plate for each diner.

 At a less formal dinner, not served from the kitchen, the dessert fork and spoon can be set above the plate, fork pointing right, spoon pointing left.